owenmonroe/knowledge_periodicals_text_reuse/_mindoc_media/source1_image_1.md

 title: Image_№1_from_Source1
 media_type: image

-_title: "The Mocking-Bird" from Saturday Magazine
+_title: The Mocking-Bird from Saturday Magazine
 description: from the July 13, 1833, issue of Penny Magazine
 creator: The Society for Promoting Christian Knowledge
 _date: Unknown